 - Mayor and Assembly - The Clerk's Office provides administrative support for the elected Borough Mayor and Assembly Members.

-- Public Records Request Form - The Clerk processes requests for public records and information, and oversees the Borough records management program.
+- Public Records Request Form (PDF) - The Clerk processes requests for public records and information, and oversees the Borough records management program.

 - Resolutions, Ordinances, Minutes, and Records - The Clerk is the custodian of all Borough vital documents including the resolutions, ordinances, and minutes of the Assembly, and makes these records available to the public.